-Use [▲] and [▼] to select the bottom control panel option (Trigger Sense).

-Use [◄] and [▶] to select the subject movement sensitivity, and then press [SET].

-- · You can select any one of three sensitivity levels: "High", "Normal", or "Low". - Move Out CS Setting Guide - High: For a subject that moves out of the boundary quickly - Low: For a subject that moves out of the boundary slowly - Move In CS Setting Guide - High: For a subject that moves into the boundary quickly or for a small subject (relative to the boundary) - Low: For a subject that moves into the boundary slowly or for a large subject (relative to the boundary) - The approximate number of recordable CS images will appear on the monitor screen.
+- Remaining snapshot memory capacity - Use [▲] and [▼] to select the fourth control panel option from the bottom (Trigger Sense). - 15.
+Use [◀] and [▶] to select the subject movement sensitivity, and then press [SET]. - · You can select any one of three sensitivity levels: "High", "Normal", or "Low". - Move Out CS Setting Guide High : For a subject that moves out of the boundary quickly Low : For a subject that moves out of the boundary slowly - Move In CS Setting Guide High : For a subject that moves into the boundary quickly or for a small subject (relative to the boundary) - Low : For a subject that moves into the boundary slowly or for a large subject (relative to the boundary)